luttje/filament-user-attributes/README.md

 ### 📎 Minimal usage

-In these examples we'll assume you're using user attributes yourself, to store variable JSON customizations for models.
+In these examples we'll assume you're using user attributes as a developer, to easily store variable customizations for models.

 * You can easily set custom attributes to your model like this: